ceolinrenato/plantuml/README.md

 Right now it has:

 - Encoding/Decoding of diagrams [https://plantuml.com/text-encoding](https://plantuml.com/text-encoding)
-- Mix task to generate links with embedded diagrams pointing to a PlantUML web server (defaults to `https://plantuml.com/plantuml`)
+- Mix task to generate links with embedded diagrams pointing to a PlantUML web server

 ## Installation